vegantransistor/BoschSmartHome/P5/README.md

   zipalign -p -f -v 4 boschmod.apk boschmodaligned.apk
 ```

-Sign the apk with our own key (a rooted android emulator accepts it):
+Sign the apk with your own key (a rooted android emulator accepts it):

 Create a key store:
 ```